-- i. present fairly in all material respects the company's balance sheet as at 31 March 2020 and its financial performance and cash flows for the year ended on that date; and - ii. comply with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.
+i. present fairly in all material respects the company's financial position as at 31 March 2022 and its financial performance and cash flows for the year ended on that date in accordance with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.
 We have audited the accompanying financial statements which comprise:

-- the balance sheet as at 31 March 2020; - the income statement, statements of comprehensive income, changes in equity and cash flows for the year then ended; and - notes, including a summary of significant accounting policies and other explanatory information.
+- the balance sheet as at 31 March 2022; - the income statement, statements of comprehensive income, changes in equity and cash flows for the year then ended; and - notes, including a summary of significant accounting policies and other explanatory information.